Skip to main content

 • “The story on the whole is fairly interesting but generally the gameplay is the worst part of the game and the amount of tedious hurdles you have to overcome to move forwards in the story is very frustrating.”

-The music in "The Lord of the Rings: Return to Moria" is widely praised for its immersive and atmospheric qualities, featuring a mix of original compositions and traditional dwarven songs that enhance the gameplay experience.
-Players enjoy the interactive singing mechanics, which provide buffs during mining and drinking, creating a lively and engaging co-op environment.
-While some critiques mention repetitiveness and a desire for more variety, the overall sentiment is that the soundtrack and musical elements significantly contribute to the game's charm and connection to Tolkien's lore.
+The music in "The Lord of the Rings: Return to Moria" is widely praised for its immersive and atmospheric qualities, featuring enchanting dwarven songs that enhance gameplay through buffs and cooperative singing.
+Players appreciate the integration of music into mining and drinking activities, creating a lively and engaging experience, although some express a desire for more variety and less repetition in the songs.
+Overall, the soundtrack is considered a standout feature, contributing significantly to the game's charm and connection to Tolkien's lore.

 • “The co-op play enhances the experience, and the music is simply breathtaking, with an epic score that heightens the immersion.”